 The A-Bike is meant for buses and trains

-The quality has also been a concern for many who purchased the A-Bike, and to them I say, this bike was not meant to replace your regular bicycle.
-You’re not going to go touring or mountain biking.
+Quality has also been a concern for those who purchased the A-Bike, and to them I say, it was not meant to replace your regular bicycle.
+You’re not going to do touring or mountain biking.
 Or racing in the Tour De France, but that’s not what it’s meant for.
-It’s not fair to compair the A-bike to other regular or folding bicycles that are meant to go considerable distances.
+It’s not fair to compare it to other bicycles that are meant to go considerable distances.

 The A-Bike is meant for short distances and to be easily carried when not in use.
 Plus the average city commuter usually rides a few miles over-all for round trips.
 Many folding bikes have too many gears, and weighs too much, making them way too big for most commutes.